Finding the Best Places to Retire Since 2006!

 Is Colorado Considered Tax Friendly for Retirement?
 Yes

 Notes: Parker Adventist Hospital is a Primary Stroke Center and a Level III Adult Trauma Center.
-The city has little racial diversity and has grown by 800% within the last two decades.
+The city has little racial diversity and has grown 20% within the last decade.
 Not too long ago, Douglas County, where Parker is located, was the fastest growing county in the nation.
+Pikes Peak looms in the far distance.
+Home prices have increased 2% since last year.

 Recommended as a Retirement Spot?
 Yes